EstherPhebe/odk-x-docs/odkx-src/build-app.rst

 The :file:`framework.xlsx` file is central to the structure of the Application Designer.
 It defines which forms exist.
 It has no persisted data.
 In this case, it only presents a list of forms and allows you to open them.

-  1. Create the following directories: :file:`config/assets/framework/forms/`.

-  2. Inside that folder, create :file:`framework.xlsx`
+  1. Navigate to the following existing directories: :file:`config/assets/framework/forms/`.
+Inside that folder, there is a :file:`framework` and :file:`framework.clean` folder, as well as other folders that are not as important for this process.

+  2. Delete the existing :file:`framework` folder.
+The :file:`framework.clean` folder contains a :file:`framework.xlsx` file, the file contains the boilerplate worksheet structure that you'll use to create a working :file:`framework.xlsx` file for your application.

+  3. Rename the :file:`framework.clean` folder to :file:`framework`

-  3. Create an *initial* worksheet.
-Add header: :th:`clause` and value :tc:`do section survey`.
+  4. The *initial* worksheet of :file:`framework.xlsx` should have a header: :th:`clause` and value :tc:`do section survey`.

     .. list-table:: *initial* worksheet
       :header-rows: 1